ubc-library-rc/intro-static-webpages/create-github-repository.md

 5
 {: .label .label-step}
+Put "add license info" in the short commit box.
 Click on the green Commit button.
 {: .step}

 6